Enjoy the Read

-I grew up in the sixties in the small town of Bergisch Gladbach near Cologne, Germany.
+I was born 6 May 1959 and grew up in the sixties in the small town of Bergisch Gladbach near Cologne, Germany.
 My birth name is Martha Brigitte.
 My family was strictly Catholic.
 Childhood wasn't an easy one.
 The traumatic experiences in that family made me search for truth and love quite early.

 The first taste of "something better than what was there", a taste of the astral world, happened through my innocent childlike love for Jesus and also through a clairvoyant predisposition.
 As a child and young woman I perceived psychic talents as a burden or hindrance.
 It made me feel torn between an arrogance of being special and a fear of being "not normal."
 In later years, my practice of meditation and inner work healed those conflicts.